swlim03/Data_Jobs_Analysis/README.md

 # Overview

-This project is a Python data analysis project focused on data-related job roles, particularly analyzing trends in job postings, in-demand skills, and salary trends across different data roles.
+This project is a Python data analysis study on data-related job roles, focusing on trends in job postings, skill demand, and salary distribution across different roles.

-The project idea and dataset source were based on and inspired by a tutorial video, which I followed as a way to revise and strengthen my Python data analysis and visualization skills while building a portfolio project.
+It was developed using a publicly available dataset and guided by a tutorial, as a practice project to reinforce Python data analysis and visualization skills for portfolio development.

 Project inspiration/tutorial:
 https://youtu.be/wUSDVGivd-8?si=-igaKpvzQgcEqxU1